DavtabaseDave/DentistryDocx/Intro/SSIS-Package/Logical-Data-Map.md

 ## **Vital Note**

-Although static text queries are used to build the data flows
+Although static text queries are used to build the data flows they are parameterized using the Data Flow's "Expressions" property.
+Briefly this allows the developer to introduce any number of

 ## Source queries